 Budget Tour Myanmar is designed for you to visit all the highlights of Myanmar, at a fast pace, traveling by night with the VIP bus, in order to save time and money that you would have had to pay for the nights of accommodation.
 You will visit Yangon, Mandalay, Bagan and Inle lake, saving the best for last.
 It is definitely a budget tour and we have the strongest belief that it is the cheapest tour of Myanmar that you can get.
 Please note that english speaking guides are not included in the 599$/person and that the price is based for 2 persons sharing a double room.
-Price for a single traveler for the budget tour in Burma may vary.
+Price for a single traveler for the budget tour Myanmar may vary on the number of person and hotel type.

 Arrival in Yangon according to individual flight schedule.
 Mingalabar and welcome to Myanmar!
 Your budget tour it’s about to begin!